dcm4che/dcm4chee-arc-cs/docs/networking/config/queryRetrieveView.rst

     .. _dcmHideRejectionNoteWithCode:

     dcmHideRejectionNoteWithCode_"
-    "Hide Not Rejected Instances",boolean,"Indicates if the Q/R Services shall hide instances not rejected by any reason; disabled if absent","
+    "Hide Not Rejected Instances",boolean,"Indicates if the Q/R Services shall hide instances not rejected by any reason.","
     .. _dcmHideNotRejectedInstances:

     dcmHideNotRejectedInstances_"